-Joan Hall, Director, is a Tucson resident of eight years.
+Joan Hall, Secretary, is a Tucson resident of eight years.
 She is a microfinance consultant and has worked all over the world.
 She served on nonprofit boards since 2010, including her neighborhood association board.
 She joined the Iskashitaa board in 2014.
 She is committed to improving the lives of the refugees with whom Iskashitaa works, and to making Iskashitaa a more sustainable organization with greater outreach so as to benefit more refugees.

 Norm Weber was born in St. Louis Mo., attended Elmhurst College then the University of Missouri to receive his M.D.
 He then earned Master’s in Public Health.
 Norm served in the U.S. Army in the late 1960s, and helped start one of the first Pediatric Nurse Practitioner programs.
 He served in private practice in Tucson, AZ and Olympia, Washington until his retirement in the 1990s.
 Norm is married, has nine grandchildren and is a member of St. Francis in the Foothills, UMC.
 He has served on other Boards, including Tucson Cerebral Palsy Foundation, and the Interfaith Coalition for Homeless and Childbirth Education.
 He is a member of Physicians for Social Responsibility.
 He is pleased and honored to serve on the Iskashitaa Board as Iskashitaa’s mission coincides with his life’s work.